Pharmaceutical Track and Trace Solutions

 Saudi Arabia advanced the pharma traceability process, which it started with SFDA in 2015, by implementing serialization in 2017.
 Today, the aim is to expand the scope of serialization by targeting the year 2030.

 In 2019, the Egyptian authorities piloted the pharma traceability planned by the Egyptian Pharmaceutical Track and Trace System (EPTTS) in 2016.
-By 2020, the authorities decided to expand and continue the traceability studies in the light of the data obtained from the implementation.
+By 2020, the authorities decided to expand and continue the traceability studies in light of the data obtained from the implementation.

 Argentina’s relevant authority, the National Drug, Food and Medical Technology Administration (ANMAT), achieved effective results of traceability practices in product groups in 2013.
 In line with the results, it expanded its serialization practices in 2015.